-We identified a separate performance obligation related to providing access to our online auction platform.
-We also charge members an annual registration fee for the right to participate in our online auctions and access our bidding platform.
-Under the new standard, this fee will continue to be recognized ratably over the term of the arrangement, generally one year, as each day of access to the online auction platform represents the best depiction of the transfer of the service.
+We have a separate performance obligation related to providing access to our online auction platform.
+We charge members an annual registration fee for the right to participate in our online auctions and access our bidding platform.
+This fee is recognized ratably over the term of the arrangement, generally one year, as each day of access to the online auction platform represents the best depiction of the transfer of the service.